jreppiks/jreppiks.github.io/_posts/2019-08-22-DeserializedDoubleDirty.md

 SSH was also a bust.
 The ssh server on the system was set up so only members of the maintenance group could log in and it could not be a root user.
 I decided to modify Firefart's code and make the firefart user an non-root user and add them to the maintenace group.
 I ran the exploit and it created the user!
 I was now able to ssh into the device.
 I was still not root, though.
 So, I ran the original exploit again thinking I could then just ```su - firefart```.
 When I tried that, it failed with an error: ```I have no name!```

-Even, running the script twice with two different usernames ended in the same error.
+Even running the script twice with two different usernames ended in the same error.
 I decided I needed to modify the exploit code again to add both users at the same time.
 You can grab the modified code I lovingly named doubledirty [here](https://github.com/jreppiks/doubledirty.git) Please be kind, I am not a developer, but it complied and ran on the very first time, that has to count for something, right?!

 I grabbed the new exploit code and ran it on the system:
 ```